 What do I do if I have a concern?

-Our current OUDS welfare rep, Emma, is always more than happy to talk to you about any problems or concerns you may have, however big or small - even if you just want to say hello and have a catch up!
-You can reach her by emailing email@example.com or firstname.lastname@example.org.
+Our current OUDS welfare rep, Wren, is always more than happy to talk to you about any problems or concerns you may have, however big or small - even if you just want to say hello and have a catch up!
+You can reach her by emailing firstname.lastname@example.org.
 Anything you tell her will be assumed confidential and treated a such unless she believes that you are at risk to yourself or to another member within the Oxford community.
 In this situation, information will be referred to the most qualified individual who is best equipped to deal with the situation.

 Every production in Oxford drama should also have a welfare rep involved on the production team who is not the OUDS welfare rep, the director or the producer.
 This person should have been identified to you at the start of the rehearsal/production process, along with their contact details.
-If you’re not sure who this person is on your production you can either get in touch with your director/producer or Emma (details above) and they should be able to find out for you who they are.
+If you’re not sure who this person is on your production you can either get in touch with your director/producer or Rosa (details above) and they should be able to find out for you who they are.
 Please note – Oxford University Drama Society is a student-run society, which means that students do not always have the relevant or adequate training to deal with particularly sensitive issues.

 What sort of things can I tell the welfare officer(s)?

 Anything you like (within reason)!
 We’re here to help in whatever way we can so if you’re having any concerns or would just like an ear to listen then just drop us an email.
 We’re then happy to meet in person or continue the conversation via email – whatever works for you!
 Things that you might want help/advice/support on could be overly long rehearsals, difficulties with a producer/director, any kind of harassment or discrimination, or any situation that has made you feel uncomfortable – but it’s not limited to that so if you have anything else you’d like to talk to us about please do!